murilodepa/Automatic-Cocktail-Shaker-2016/README.md

-# Automatic-Cocktail-2016-
+# Project of Automatic cocktail shaker (2016)

-End of course work of technical course in Industrial Automation (2016): Automatic Cocktail
+## End of course work of technical course in Industrial Automation (2016): Project of Automatic cocktail shaker